SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryVersioning.md

 ## Versioning scheme

-A class library version consists of four components, where each component is a number and is separated by a dot ('.'), e.g. 1.2.0.1.
+A class library version consists of four components.
+Each component is a number, separated from the other components by a period ("."), e.g. 1.2.0.1.

 The different components of a version A.B.C.D represent the following: